-Committee Details of the procedures Executive To enable the Directors to properly fulfill their duties and Audit and Risk Management responsibilities, Management should provide the Directors with Governance, Nomination and complete, adequate and timely information about the matters Election to be taken in their meetings.
+Committee Details of the procedures Executive Audit and Risk Management To enable the Directors to properly fulfill their duties and responsibilities, Management should provide the Directors with Governance, Nomination and Election complete, adequate and timely information about the matters to be taken in their meetings.
 Remuneration and Compensation Reliance on information volunteered by Management would not be sufficient in all circumstances and further inquiries may have to be made by a Director to enable him to properly perform his duties and responsibilities.
 Hence, the Directors are given independent access to Management and to the Corporate Secretary.
-The information may include the background or explanation on matters brought before the Board, disclosures, budgets, forecasts, and internal financial documents.
+The information may include the background or explanation on forecasts, and internal financial documents.